Central Limit Theorem for the volume of the zero set of Kostlan-Shub-Smale random polynomial systems

-By Sard-type argument the zero level set of $\bY_d$ on $S^m$ is, almost surely, a smooth submanifold of dimension $m-r$ (see for example Aza\"is \& Wschebor \cite{aw}).
+By a Sard-type argument, the zero level set of $\bY_d$ on $S^m$ is, almost surely, a smooth sub-manifold of dimension $m-r$ (see for example Aza\"is \& Wschebor \cite[pp.177]{aw}).
 We denote by $\VV_{\bY_d}(\mathbf 0)$ the $(m-r)$-volume of the zero level set (on the sphere).